 It’s always fun to make thumbprint cookies, isn’t it?
 This is my third experiment with the blueberries I discovered at our local bazaar this summer.
-After this White Chocolate Tart and this Sourish Blueberry Marmalade, I knew I had to keep making something sweet with these charming berries!
+After this Sourish Blueberry Marmalade, I knew I had to keep making something sweet with these charming berries!
 I’m definitely in love with the color of these berries, so I wanted it to stand out in my new attempt.
 Can you think of a better way than thumbprint cookies to see that vibrant color?
 If you love to play with foods with such a charming color as much as I do, you should try this recipe!

 I used whole wheat flour in these thumbprint cookies and didn’t see a difference in flavor.
 I loved the brownish texture even more!
 You can fill them with whatever you like, but I must say that they become divine when topped with that amazingly red blueberry jam!

 I made the jam myself, but in a very small amount, just enough for the cookies.
 If you’re looking for a complete recipe for bluebery jam to preserve in jars, check out this Blueberry Jam Recipe with step by step pictures.